Chess Olympiad: Open event

 ^{†} FIDE organized the online olympiads in 2020 and 2021 following the onset of the COVID-19 pandemic.

 ^{‡} Russia and India were subsequently declared joint winners after several Indian team members experienced connectivity issues due to a global outage of Cloudflare servers in 2020 Online Chess Olympiad.

 ^{§} The 2022 event was originally planned to be held in Minsk, Belarus, but it was rescheduled to Moscow, which originally was host of the 2020 Olympiad, which was canceled due to the COVID-19 pandemic.
 However, due to the Russian invasion of Ukraine, FIDE made a statement in February 2022 that the tournament will not take place in Russia and would be shifted to Chennai, India.

 Gaprindashvili Cup

 This trophy was created by FIDE in 1997 and named after Nona Gaprindashvili, the former women's World Champion (1962–1978).
 The trophy is awarded to the team that has the best overall performance across the open and women's divisions.

-Russia won this trophy six times, China – three times, India and Ukraine – two times each.
+Russia won this trophy six times, China and India three times each, and Ukraine – two times.